Klaipeda Old Town waterfront along the Dane River with colorful buildings

 Q: Is the Curonian Spit worth visiting?

 A: Absolutely.
 UNESCO World Heritage Site with Europe's tallest shifting dunes, unique landscapes, and the Hill of Witches sculpture trail.
-Main reason to visit Klaipeda.
+It is the main reason to visit Klaipeda and unlike anything else on a Baltic itinerary.

 Q: What should I do in Old Town?

 A: Walk Theater Square, see Ann of Klaipeda statue and Simon Dach Fountain, browse amber shops, visit Blacksmith's Museum or Clock Museum.
-Old Town is small but charming with German half-timbered architecture.
+Old Town is small but charming with German half-timbered architecture and over a hundred street sculptures.

 Q: Can I swim at the beaches?

-A: Yes at Smiltynė beaches across the lagoon (ferry 10 min).
-Water is Baltic-cold even in summer (15-20°C).
-Beaches clean and beautiful.
-Pine forest walks are excellent alternative to swimming.
+A: Yes at Smiltyne beaches across the lagoon (ferry 10 min).
+Water is Baltic-cold even in summer (15-20 degrees).
+Beaches are clean and beautiful with excellent facilities.
+Pine forest walks are an excellent alternative to swimming.

 Q: Do I need Lithuanian currency?